 Ms. Litwak earned a Bachelor of Arts from Wake Forest University, where she graduated magna cum laude, and holds a Juris Doctor from the University of Denver Sturm College of Law.
 She is a graduate of the prestigious Development Finance Certified Professional (DFCP) program of the Council of Development Finance Agencies and completed an Executive Certificate in Nonprofit Leadership from John F. Kennedy School of Government at Harvard University.
-Ms. Litwak is also an active member of California Women Lawyers, Urban Land Institute, and National Women’s History Museum’s Council XIX.
+Ms. Litwak is also an active member of 2020 Women on Boards, Corporate Directors Forum, Urban Land Institute, and National Women’s History Museum’s Council XIX.

 During the last 12 years, Mr. Luke has focused primarily on sourcing and acquiring value-add, ground up, low income and distressed multifamily investments, with individual properties ranging from 1 – 500+ units.